Wonderwall Music: Cultural influence and legacy

 Clayson says that the album's influence was evident on mid-1990s Britpop acts such as Oasis, Supergrass and Ocean Colour Scene.
 Of these bands, Oasis took the title of their international hit "Wonderwall" from that of Harrison's album.
 (Note: In a 2001 interview, Massot said that his decision to re-release Wonderwall in the late 1990s was due to the interest generated through Oasis' hit song.)
 Like Clayson, music journalist Chris Ingham sees the most obvious example of Wonderwall Musics legacy in the raga rock sound of Kula Shaker, who also adopted lyrical influences from Harrison's work.
 The band's 1996 single "Govinda" was a cover of a Harrison-produced song by the Radha Krishna Temple, and its B-side, "Gokula", used an identical guitar riff to the one on "Ski-ing", resulting in a co-writing credit for Harrison.
-The track "Ski-ing" was used as a walk-on song for Liam Gallagher and John Squire's 2024 tour.
+Crispian Mills reflected: "He allowed us a co-write for a piece of music he'd written with [Eric] Clapton for the Wonderwall soundtrack.
+We were playing this riff, and turned it into a song.
+Everyone said we wouldn't get permission because it was hallowed ground.
+We wrote to him, and he said: 'Yeah, it's cool.
+It's Eric's riff anyway.'
+We got it, and were thrilled.
+We have got a co-write with George, which is awesome.”The track "Ski-ing" was used as a walk-on song for Liam Gallagher and John Squire's 2024 tour.